matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/5 Incremental and Iterative Models.md

-# Incremental and Iterative Models
+# Incremental & Iterative Models

 ## What is Incremental development?
 * The system is not built in one go, but in pieces